IdrisAdeyemi01/eid-code-challenge/README.md

 # eid-code-challenge

-This is a mini code challenge created for muslims in the light of Eid celebration
+This is a mini code challenge created by MuslimBuilders for muslims in the light of Eid celebration